Kristina01111000/Drws_site/README.md

 From Dr. W:

      - img on him for about section
-     - contact from inmotion?
+     - contact from inmotion? they resinstalled. see if it works for him
-     - check about 2 unverified users